creatorpanda/OverlordForSniperElite1/README.md

 ---
 ### Update #6, Saturday 15/08/2020 (UI changes)

 There was no important progress this time.
 The UI changed to fit two clickable texts that lead to the only two official sites of the software.
 The signature was moved way higher and turned to simple text.
 From now on, if an error that doesn't break the software occurs, apart from the log text that appears (that can be lost as more text comes) and the window that pops that may close accidentally, a red sign also appears to warn you.
 It breaks or does nothing.
-It just stays there so you notice that something's wrong.
+It just stays there so you notice that something's wrong.\
+Please observe this GIF
 ![Update6Notes](https://github.com/creatorpanda/OverlordForSniperElite1/blob/master/pics/Update6Notes.gif)

 From now on the most important part begins.
 The main reason this software is needed is kicking and banning.\